 Swiss Water has intellectual property consisting of registered and unregistered trademarks and trade names, and proprietary knowledge regarding the Swiss Water® Process.
-This unique process has been developed through years of refinements to the operations of the Swiss Water® decaffeination facility.
+Over many years this unique process has been refined and optimized through research and development.
 Swiss Water's registered trademarks include the "SWISS WATER" name, the "Swiss Water® Process" name and design and the "Swiss Water Decaffeinated" name and design.
 The marks are registered in Canada and the US, as well as strategic geographies, including those with high decaffeinated coffee consumption.
 Swiss Water routinely updates its filings as changes are made to its design marks in order to maintain its intellectual property rights in all relevant jurisdictions.